thesandboxgame/sandbox-smart-contracts/packages/marketplace/docs/Exchange.md

 Bob is the creator of the ASSET (ERC1155) with token id 1.

 ```
-Bob sells 1 ASSET (ERC1155) with token id 1 to Alice for 100 SAND (ERC20)
+Bob sells 1 ASSET (ERC1155) with token id 1 to Alice for 100 POL (ERC20)
-Bob receives 98 SAND from Alice
+Bob receives 98 POL from Alice
-Fee Receiver receives 2 SAND from Alice
+Fee Receiver receives 2 POL from Alice
 Alice receives 1 ASSET (ERC1155) with token id 1
 ```

 Carol is the creator of the ASSET (ERC1155) with token id 2.

 ```
-Bob sells 1 ASSET (ERC1155) with token id 2 to Alice for 100 SAND (ERC20)
+Bob sells 1 ASSET (ERC1155) with token id 2 to Alice for 100 POL (ERC20)
-Bob receives 95 SAND from Alice
+Bob receives 95 POL from Alice
-Fee Receiver receives 5 SAND from Alice
+Fee Receiver receives 5 POL from Alice
 Alice receives 1 ASSET (ERC1155) with token id 1
 ```